Medically reviewed by DR. IKECHUKWU DIMANORUO

 This could be employed to correct a varicocele or an obstructed vas deferens repaired.
 Prior vasectomies can be reversed.
 In cases where no sperm is present in the ejaculation, sperm can often be retrieved directly from the testicles or epididymis using sperm retrieval techniques.

 As has been noted earlier, infertility can be caused by certain sexually transmitted infections.
 Thus, correct treatments for underlying STIs can enhance fertility.
-Also treating intercourse problems with the appropriate medication or counselling can help improve fertility in conditions such as erectile dysfunction or premature ejaculation.
+Also treating intercourse problems with the appropriate medication or counseling can help improve fertility in conditions such as erectile dysfunction or premature ejaculation.

-Hormone therapy:
+Hormone Therapy:

-In cases where the root cause of infertility is deficiency in hormones, hormone revamp treatments and medications such as hormone replacement are used to tackle infertility.
+In cases where the root cause of infertility is a deficiency in hormones, hormone revamp treatments and medications such as hormone replacement are used to tackle infertility.
 Hormone-induced infertility is caused by high or low levels of certain hormones.
 So, balancing the right hormones can prove a lasting solution.

 Assisted Reproductive Technology (ART):

-This involves obtaining sperm through normal ejaculation, surgical extraction or from donor individuals, depending on the specific case and choice of the couple.
+This involves obtaining sperm through normal ejaculation, surgical extraction, or from donor individuals, depending on the specific case and choice of the couple.
 The sperms are then inserted into the female genital tract or used to perform in-vitro fertilization (IVF) or Intra-cytoplasmic sperm injection.

 Conclusion